Bateman Case Study Competition

 The Bateman Case Study Competition is a national public relations competition with teams from colleges and universities across the United States.
 It is PRSSA’s premiere competition for public relations students, and it challenges teams of students to research, plan, implement and evaluate a public relations campaign for a real-world client.

-Texas State Bateman Teams Place as National Winners
+Texas State Bateman Teams Win 1st and 3rd Place at Nationals

 Texas State Bateman Teams